vuepress/core/docs/reference/config.md

 - Details:

-  Specify the directory for cache .
+  Specify the directory for cache files.

 ### public